Tire Test Results

 Bridgestone Alenza AS Ultra

 The Alenza AS Ultra was, at the time of its release, intended as the top-of-the-line fitment for the Crossover/SUV Touring All-Season category, boasting Quiet Tracks and good treadwear.
-When our team took it out on the road, our testers noted one of the most immediate issues was its bouncy lack of composure over impacts.
-It tended to undulate, translating even small bumps to excess motion.
+When our team took it out on the road, one of the most immediate issues noted by our testers was its lack of composure over impacts.
+It had a tendency to undulate, translating even small bumps to excess motion.
 It was, in a word, bouncy.
 Not to say it was wholly uncomfortable, but it didn't hide the imperfections on the road, either.
 Noise comfort was managed acceptably, nothing too loud, though there were some noticeable tone variations over different surfaces.
 The steering on-road was linear, responsive and direct, building weight appropriately.

 When testing for more aggressive emergency maneuvers on our track, the steering was equally well-matched with the tire's traction capabilities.
 It wasn't the most accurate, but it's also not a performance tire.
 In spite of that, it was controllable through fast corners or rapid back-and-forth movements on a wet surface, critical for drivers dealing with unexpected situations in the rain.
 The braking could have been better; in both dry and wet, it trended toward the back of the pack in stopping distances.
 Ironically, it felt a bit more sluggish on the dry surface, with slower speeds and more input needed to react to our emergency lane change maneuver.